pq-code-package/tsc/meetings/2024-05-09/minutes.md

 ### New

 * [ ] Nigel to share links on project lifecycle discussions
+* [ ] Nigel to contact John Schanck about API needs
 * [ ] Matthias to Present API design/approach for embedded/arch64
 * [ ] Matthias - what does high assurance mean fir the embedded/arch64 subproject
 * [ ] Naomi to arrange TSC chair vote